-- Ladislao Mazurkiewicz helped Uruguay reach the semi-finals in 1970
+- Ladislao Mazurkiewicz helped Uruguay reach semi-finals in 1970

-- He was voted the tournament’s top keeper by the media
+- Voted the tournament’s top keeper by the media

-- Celeste star best known as the man flummoxed by a moment of Pele magic
+- Celeste star best known as man flummoxed by moment of Pele magic

 Type the name Ladislao Mazurkiewicz into any internet search engine and one moment from his career will immediately leap out.

 It is not the athletic catch captured in this image, nor any of the innumerable superb saves that made him one of the foremost goalkeepers of his generation.
 Instead, you will see videos and articles about the moment when this beloved Uruguayan became the ‘victim’ of Pele’s most outrageous trick.
 He, after all, was the stranded keeper in the greatest goal that almost was: the legendary ‘Pele runaround’.